 - Fixture building: machining and assembly

-- Additional specialty engineering includes pressure testing, assembly, and automation
+- Additional specialty engineering: pressure testing, assembly, automation

 Engineering Design Process

-- Project entered in Enterprise Resource Planning (ERP) system and communicated to new jobs team including timeline.
+- Project and timeline are entered into the Enterprise Resource Planning (ERP) system and communicated to the new jobs team.

-- Program iteration is started, and tasks are assigned.
-This includes all tasks ranging from engineering design to the quality processes.
+- Program iteration is started, and tasks are assigned, ranging from engineering design to the quality processes.

-- Create process routing which includes choosing the work centers and scheduling.
+- Process routing is created, including choosing the work centers and scheduling.

-- Complete design work.
+- Design work is completed.
 Quality team works in parallel.

-- Advanced Product Quality Planning (APQP) meeting held to review design and process.
-We review all the details from reviewing fixture design, process and gauging.
+- Advanced Product Quality Planning (APQP) meeting is held to review the design and the process, reviewing all details.

-- Release project to production.
-CNC programmer and tooling engineer work closely with production to make sure each project runs smoothly out of the gate.
+- Project is released to production.
+The CNC programmer and tooling engineer work closely with production to ensure each project runs smoothly out of the gate.

-At times, the engineering department gets involved early with the sales team.
-On large partner projects, we will review prints, create concepts, and propose machines.
-Often our engineering team works closely with a foundry to sort out details.
-An example of this would be, the locations of where a part should be sanded due to how it is located in the CNC machining fixture.
+Occasionally, most often with large partner projects, the engineering team gets involved early with the sales team to review prints, create concepts, and propose machines.
+Plus, the engineering team works closely with a foundry to sort out details.

-Some things seem like overkill, but that is what sets us apart.
-Most of the time we use hydraulics on fixtures for consistent, automated work-holding.
-The speed and repeatability of hydraulic components outperform manual work-holding.
-The added cost of hydraulics is worth it for long running, high quality, and consistent production.
+Some CNC engineering services may initially seem like overkill, but that’s what sets great CNC machining partners apart.
+For instance, a shop may use hydraulics on fixtures for consistent, automated work-holding.
+Hydraulic components add to costs, yet their speed and repeatability outperform manual work-holding by so much that it’s worth it for long-running, high-quality, and consistent production.

-Error proofing is built into our process.
-Whenever possible, fixtures include misload prevention.
-Fixtures are designed to interfere with misloaded parts so they cannot be clamped.
+Another example: error-proofing is built into many processes.
+Whenever possible, fixtures include misload prevention, meaning they’re designed to interfere with misloaded parts so they cannot be clamped.
 If a part is too symmetric to prevent misloading by mechanical poka-yoke, probing is used.
-Probing adds to the machine cycle time but provides a precise measurement to check that the part is in the correct orientation.
+Probing adds to the machine cycle time, yet it provides a precise measurement to ensure that the part is in the correct orientation.